madreher/LammpsInputBuilder/README.md

 ```
 For this example, we won't use any additionnal extensions or file ios.
 Once the section is fully declared, it can be added to the `WorkflowBuilder` object.

-Now that the model is minimize, we can warm up the molecular system in the second `Section`.
+Now that the model is minimized, we can warm up the molecular system in the second `Section`.
 To do so, we are going to use a `langevin` thermostat to raise the temperature of the system to 300K.
 A `langevin` thermostat must be used in conjonction to a process doing the time integration.
 In this case, we are going to use a `nve`.
 This can be done as follows:

 ```
     # Create a Langevin Section